-From CBS Sports (Pics and video added by B.S.
+From CBS Sports (Pics added by B.S.
 Report)

 Back home for their traditional Thanksgiving contest, the reeling Detroit Lions are bruised but not necessarily battered.

 Though the underachieving Chicago Bears have won two straight over weak competition, they’ve been embarrassed in their last two road games against teams with winning records.

 Hoping to ignite a sagging offense and avoid a third consecutive defeat, the Lions try to extend the Bears’ struggles against the NFL’s better teams Thursday.
 (Read more.)